 Which leads me to an overwhelming question: What is greatness?
 Merriam-Webster says that it’s “exceptionally high quality” with synonyms including: excellence, perfection, preeminence, superiority, and supremacy.
 All very high targets!
 Greatness is a quality of being, an achievement, a goal.

 I like the stream of selfies in the commercial—many of the faces are charming or beautiful or intriguing.
-But taking one’s pictures does not equate to greatness; work, effort, dedication, endurance, even suffering for achievement is greatness.
+But taking one’s picture does not equate to greatness; work, effort, dedication, endurance, even suffering for achievement is greatness.
 As Ali once said, “I hated every minute of training, but I said, ‘Don't quit.
 Suffer now and live the rest of your life as a champion.’”
 Maybe if the images were of people striving toward a goal, Ali’s voiceover would have worked.
 Or if the voiceover had been Sinatra’s “My Way” at least there would have been a tinge of realism—planning, effort, care, tears, and even regret.